Skip to Content

 Shoreditch

-There may be an abundance of Shoreditch vintage shops, but this one is our favourite.
+There may be an abundance of vintage shops in Shoreditch, the capital of cool, but this one is our favourite.

 Initially based in Canada, House of Vintage is a semi-recent addition to the Shoreditch vintage shop scene.
-Their second UK store opened in 2018 in Hackney Central and their third one in Broadway Market.
+Their second UK store opened in 2018 in Hackney Central, since closed down, and their third one in Broadway Market in 2021.

-They stock thoughtfully curated collections of vintage finds from the 1920s to the 80s.
-So pop by to find a good pair of vintage Levi’s, classic cardigans, and graphic tees galore.
+They stock thoughtfully curated collections of vintage and very rare finds from the 1920s to the 80s.

 Hunky Dory